 Principal Functions of the Board of Trustees of UHS Endowment Fund

-Trustees of UHS Endowment Fund will raise start-up funds from
+The Board of Trustees of UHS Endowment Fund will raise start-up funds

-computers and other equipment as well as personnel expenses
+other equipment as well as personnel expenses will amount to about

 (c) The Board of Trustees of UHS Endowment Fund will oversee the investment of the income from the donations (in (b) above) for the purpose of maximizing the yields from such investments.